YeDeming/THUTag/readme.md

 Part III: How To Run Cross-validation of THUTag
 ==============

-There are some examples in file "Command_Example".And there is a demo in folder "demo".
+There are some examples in file "Command_Example".And there is a demo in "/demo".

 Test a single algorithm using Cross Evaluation : Specific commands can be found in file "command", a Training Class is corresponding to exactly a Suggesting Class.
 (Part VII Appendix show the correspondence between Training Class and Suggesting Class)